Joseph Lancaster Budd

 Joseph Lancaster Budd (1834? – December 20, 1904) was an American professor and horticulturist.
-He was employed by Iowa State College and was part of the Iowa State Horticultural Society among others.
+Iowa State College employed him and was part of the Iowa State Horticultural Society, among others.
 His work involved fruit trees and other plants, but particularly apples.

 Personal life

-Budd was born in Putnam County, New York on his parents' farm in 1834, 1835, or 1837.
+Budd was born in Putnam County, New York, on his parents' farm in 1834, 1835, or 1837.
 His parents were Joseph Budd Sr. and Maria Sutten Budd.
-He was educated in Monticello, New York public schools and Monticello Academy.
-Budd attended two colleges in New York which were Union College and the State Normal School of New York.
+He was educated in the Monticello, New York public schools and Monticello Academy.
+Budd attended two colleges in New York, which were Union College and the State Normal School of New York.
 Budd and Sarah Martha Breed were married in Iowa City on January 26, 1860.
 They had a son and daughter, Etta May Budd and Allen Joseph Budd.
 Budd died on December 20, 1904, in Phoenix, Arizona and was buried in Ames Municipal Cemetery.
-His home in Ames, Iowa is on the National Register of Historic Places.
+His home in Ames, Iowa, is on the National Register of Historic Places.

 Early career and professorship

-In about 1855 or 1857, Budd traveled to Rockford, Illinois where he became the principal of Rockford Academy.
-He purchased farmland in Benton County, Iowa in 1858 and started the Benton County Orchards where he grew about 200 acres of fruit trees.
+In about 1855 or 1857, Budd traveled to Rockford, Illinois, where he became the principal of Rockford Academy.
+He purchased farmland in Benton County, Iowa, in 1858 and started the Benton County Orchards, where he grew about 200 acres of fruit trees.
 With the help of agents, Budd marketed his fruit to highly populated parts of Iowa.
-He co-founded the Iowa State Horticultural Society of which he was its secretary for almost all years spanning from 1873 to 1896.
+He co-founded the Iowa State Horticultural Society, of which he was its secretary for almost all years spanning from 1873 to 1896.
 During his tenure as secretary, he wrote "Orcharding in the Open Prairies of Northern Iowa" for the society's first volume of proceedings, earned first place on Iowa State Fair horticultural exhibits in 1874, and became an honorary member of the American Pomological Society along with other similar societies.
-In 1877, Budd was hired by the Iowa Agricultural College in which he was a Professor of Horticulture and head of the Horticulture Department until 1898.
+In 1877, Budd was hired by the Iowa Agricultural College, where he was a professor of horticulture and head of the Horticulture Department until 1898.
 While working as a professor, Budd introduced varieties of fruits, trees, and shrubs.
-Other positions that were held by Budd were as a temporary president of Iowa State College and a horticulturist at an Experimental Station.
-Budd resigned from being a professor in 1899, after which he became professor emeritus.
+Other positions Budd held were as a temporary president of Iowa State College and a horticulturist at an Experimental Station.
+Budd resigned from being a professor in 1899, after which he became a professor emeritus.